rotki/rotki/docs/usage_guide.rst

 EVM Transactions
 =====================

-rotki is capable of getting and decoding (understand what is happening) your EVM transactions.
+rotki is capable of getting and decoding (understand what is happening) your EVM (Ethereum Virtual Machine) transactions.
+Currently transactions are queried and decoded for Ethereum and Optimism.
 When you visit the ``EVM Transactions`` section the process to obtain all the information will start.
 You will be able to check the status in an informative breakdown per address.
 Free users are limited to the 100 latest transactions.

 .. image:: images/eth_tx_query_process.png
    :alt: EVM transactions query status breakdown